 Any fans desperate to know what’s next could check out Jeff Lemire’s acclaimed graphic novels of the same name, which tells a slightly different story but could offer clues about storylines not yet adapted to the TV series.

 If you were impressed with the series one backdrop, you should read our guide to where Sweet Tooth was filmed.

 Sweet Tooth season 2 trailer

-We’re a bit early for any teaser footage, images or trailers for season two just yet – they haven’t even confirmed it, let alone filmed it – but check back here for updates in the coming months.
+We’re a bit early for any teaser footage, images or trailers for season two just yet – but check back here for updates in the coming months.